lowcoder-org/lowcoder/client/packages/openblocks/README.md

 # openblocks

-The main app of openblocks.
+The main app of lowcoder.